w5xd/WriteLogWizards/README.md

 in a Visual Studio specific sub folder of your Documents folder.
 You have to track the zip file down and delete  it manually to uninstall.

-</ol>Once installed, and in Visual Studio use File/New-Project and find the WriteLog
+<h3>Create a project and add a contest</h3>

-Project wizard.
+Once installed, and in Visual Studio, use File/New-Project and find the WriteLog Project wizard.

 <p align='center'><img src='ProjectNew2019.png' alt='ProjectNew2019.png'/></p>